Bira/octopus-carnival/_drafts/wir-mm3-4e-devil-passion.md

 ## The Lore

-Do you want to employ seductive and manipulative minions in your villainous schemes, but feel that succubi are too nice?
+Do you want to employ seductive and manipulative devils in your villainous schemes, but feel that succubi are too nice?
 Fierna, archdevil ruler of Phlegethos, sure did!
 In order to fulfill her very specific needs, she created Passion Devils.

 The reason these creatures give me a strong 3e-or-earlier vibe is that they feel like the sort of grid-filling exercise that was very common in those games.
-Succubi were considered demons in those editions, so when they needed to fill the "seductive manipulator" niche on the devil side they created a completely new creature.
+Succubi were considered demons back then, so when they needed to fill the "seductive manipulator" niche on the devil side they created a completely new creature.

 In 4e, passion devils are kinda like a specialized succubus variant tied to Fierna.
 As incarnations of her vanity, they're made in her image but always have